K. Jack Bauer: Early life and education

-On 18 August 1951, he married Dorothy Sargent, with whom he had three children, Eric, Neil, and Anne.
+On August 18, 1951, he married Dorothy Sargent, with whom he had three children: Eric, Neil, and Anne.

 Academic career

-Jack Bauer worked at the National Archives as an archivist in 1954–55, then in 1955–57 was appointed an historian with the U.S. Marine Corps Historical Branch, where he worked on a volume of the USMC history of World War II.
+Bauer worked at the National Archives as an archivist in 1954–1955, then in 1955–1957 was appointed a historian with the United States Marine Corps Historical Branch, where he worked on a volume of the USMC history of World War II.
 In 1957, he transferred to the Naval History Division, where he worked with Samuel Eliot Morison’s staff in preparing Morison's monumental History of U.S. Naval Operations in World War II.
 After four years as an assistant professor at Morris Harvey College from 1961 to 1965, Rensselaer Polytechnic Institute appointed him an associate professor in 1965 and then professor of history in 1970, serving there for the remainder of his career.
-In 1977–78, he was visiting professor at the U.S. Army Command and General Staff College at Fort Leavenworth, Kansas.
+In 1977–1978, he was visiting professor at the U.S. Army Command and General Staff College at Fort Leavenworth, Kansas.

 The United States Navy appointed Bauer to the Secretary of the Navy's Advisory Committee on Naval History and he served as member of council of the American Military Institute, 1959–1962 and in 1980.